If Your Pipes Are Frozen, Follow These Steps to Thaw Them Out

 To insulate your pipes, all you need to do is choose the type of foam insulation that works the best.
 You can install this yourself pretty easily, although many homeowners hire contractors so that they don’t have to climb ladders or crawl into small spaces.

 Find the pipes that are most prone to freezing around your home.
 Once you’ve identified these, wrap small sections of them with heating tape.
 This is easy to find at most home improvement stores and works like a charm for preventing pipes from freezing when temperatures are low.
 It’s recommended to use automatic heating tape that will sense when it needs to be turned on.
-If you use manual heating tape, you will have to turn it on and off based on when you think the pipes might freeze. if you are experiencing a problem with frozen pipes, follow the following steps to thaw frozen pipes.
+If you use manual heating tape, you will have to turn it on and off based on when you think the pipes might freeze.

-There are many different ways you can thaw a frozen pipe (or frozen pipes in case you have multiple).
+There are many different ways you can thaw out your frozen pipes.
 Choose which works best for you based on what you have available and are comfortable with using.
-Some of the best options for exposed pipes include:
+Some of the best options for pipes that are exposed include:

-After turning off the main water pipes in your home, it’s important to get the water out as soon as possible.
+After turning off the main water line in your home, it’s important to get the water out as soon as possible.
 From there, you’ll want to dry the moisture and remove any materials that were damaged beyond repair.
 While this may be something you can do yourself, don’t take on the project if it’s too stressful.
 At Action 1 Restoration, we highly recommend calling a restoration technician if your pipes burst.
 Professionals like ours can take care of the cleanup and make sure your home is restored the right way from start to finish.